Here are four reasons you may want to do this:

 - You’re doing “competitive research” (i.e. trying to figure out how competitive a niche is before launching a website in said niche);

-- You’re interested in advertising on said website (there’s no point paying for ads on a website with little/no traffic!);
+- You’re interested in advertising on a website;

 Let’s get started!

 Traffic estimation tools can be broken down into these two categories:

 - Total traffic estimation tools (i.e. those capable of estimating the overall traffic of a website);

 - Organic traffic estimation tools (i.e those capable of estimating only organic traffic)

 To ensure a fair comparison, let's look at both groups separately.